JStalnac/SharpSpades/README.md

  - ...

 ## Contributing
-Feel free to send us a PR or create an issue if you find any problems!
+Feel free to send a PR or create an issue if you find any problems!

-The server is currently in need of map serialization and a physics engine/system.
+If you want to work on something:
+- Check that someone isn't already doing the same thing
+- Create an issue to inform everyone that you're working on it

+If you use an IDE that supports EditorConfig files, use the EditorConfig in the repo root.
+If your editor doesn't support EditorConfigs, look at other files in the project for reference for code style etc.

+### Things to work on
+ - [ ] Physics
+   - [ ] Players
+     - [ ] Tests
+   - [ ] Grenades
+     - [ ] Tests
+ - [ ] Map serialization

 ### Project structure
 `SharpSpades` - The server itself, plugins will use this when implemented